TwilioDevEd/eta-notifications-flask/README.md

     python manage.py runserver
     ```

-    now you can access the application at your ngrok subdomain that should look
+    Now you can access the application at your ngrok subdomain that should look
     something like this: `http://<subdomain>.ngrok.io`

 ### Expose the Application to the Wider Internet